Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 ## Physical movement of node(s) from one rack to another

-When the nodes are moved physically from one rack to another using the [procedure](../node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md), after completing the procedure always rollout restart the `cray-rrs` deployment.
+Considering the case where Rack Resiliency is enabled and when the nodes are moved physically from one rack to another using the [procedure](../node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md), always rollout restart the cray-rrs deployment.

 ```bash
 (ncn-mw) kubectl rollout restart deployment -n rack-resiliency cray-rrs